 Who is Robert Pimm?
 Well, I was conceived in Nigeria and spent the first three years of my life there.
 I’m the one on the left (my brother Stephen is holding the pram upright).

 I lived in Exeter, in the south-west of England, from ages 3-6 and in Roma, Lesotho from ages 6-12.
 The pic below shows me in Roma playing Monopoly and doing something with a spoon.

-My recent post Ten reasons to like Lesotho, including numerous pictures, was my most popular so far this year (links in bold italics are to other posts on this site).
+My recent post Ten reasons to like Lesotho, including numerous pictures, was popular (links in bold italics are to other posts on this site).

-In 1969-70 I went to Waterford Kamhlaba School in Swaziland for 18 months.
+In 1969-70 I went to Waterford Kamhlaba School in Swaziland.
 I am grinning in this picture (standing next to my big brother) because I am wearing one of my first ever pairs of long trousers.
 I still have this tie; the yellow dot on a blue background is a phoenix rising.

 Later I studied at Manchester Grammar School and Cambridge (England), and started work.
-Ignore the following picture, which bears no resemblance to me today but does feature a 1960s VW Beetle convertible in West Virginia in 1982.
+The following picture bears no resemblance to me today but does feature a 1960s VW Beetle convertible in West Virginia in 1982.
 We were heading for Portland, Oregon but I only made it as far as Chicago.
 You can read more about my travels, notably in the U.S. and Russia, in my Biography pages.